flectra-hq/flectra/doc/reference/guidelines.rst

 For *static files*, since the resources can be used in different contexts (frontend, backend, both), they will be included in only one bundle.
 So, CSS/Less, JavaScript and XML files should be suffixed with the name of the bundle type. i.e.: *im_chat_common.css*, *im_chat_common.js* for 'assets_common' bundle, and *im_chat_backend.css*, *im_chat_backend.js* for 'assets_backend' bundle.
 If the module owns only one file, the convention will be *<module_name>.ext* (i.e.: *project.js*).
-Don't link data (image, libraries) outside Odoo: do not use an URL to an image but copy it in our codebase instead.
+Don't link data (image, libraries) outside Flectra: do not use an URL to an image but copy it in our codebase instead.

 Regarding *data*, split them by purpose: data or demo.
 The filename will be